 - Due to their scale pattern, they are sometimes called a chain snake

 - They release a musk odor to deter predators

-King snakes live in North America, specifically the eastern, western, and southern part of the United States.
-Different species of king snake live in different sections of the United States and some live in Mexico.
+King snakes live in North America, specifically in the eastern, western, and southern parts of the United States.
+Different species of king snakes live in different sections of the United States, and some live in Mexico.

 There are six species of king snake, and they all belong to the Colubridae family.
 Though some of these snakes have a similar appearance, they live in different places.